 She has worked at UCSF to develop interdisciplinary teams of clinicians and researchers to bring the best care to patients and find the best platform to integrate translational research and improve the delivery of breast cancer care.
 In 2005, she received the NCI SPORE Investigator of the Year Award, an internationally recognized honor and designation.

-She is the Principle Investigator of the I-SPY TRIAL program, a multi-site neoadjuvant clinical trial that has evolved into a model for translational research and innovation in clinical trial design.
+She is the Principal Investigator of the I-SPY TRIAL program, a multi-site neoadjuvant clinical trial that has evolved into a model for translational research and innovation in clinical trial design.

-She is a member of President Obama’s Council of Advisors on Science and Technology (PCAST) Working Group on Advancing Innovation in Drug Development and Evaluation, which is studying how the federal government can best support science-based innovation in the process of drug development and regulatory evaluation.
-In addition, she is a contributing member of a “taskforce” for President Obama’s Council of Advisors on Science and Technology.
+She was a member of President Obama’s Council of Advisors on Science and Technology (PCAST) Working Group on Advancing Innovation in Drug Development and Evaluation, which studied how the federal government can best support science-based innovation in the process of drug development and regulatory evaluation.
+In addition, she was a contributing member of a “taskforce” for President Obama’s Council of Advisors on Science and Technology.

 Dr. Esserman received her Bachelor's degree in History of Science from Harvard University and completed her M.D. at Stanford University.
 She completed her surgery residency and oncology fellowship at Stanford University Medical Center.
 After her training, she joined the faculty at Stanford and received a Hartford fellowship to attend Stanford Business School where she received her M.B.A. in 1993.
 She then joined the faculty at the University of California, San Francisco.